psygreg/linuxtoys/README.md

 - Install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu or use it directly from source.

 ### Standalone
-Paste the command into your terminal to get the script from the source.
+Paste the command into your terminal to get the script from the source, in Arch Linux you will need to install `libnewt` to run the script.

-### Stable branch
+#### Stable branch
 ```bash
 curl -fsSL https://raw.githubusercontent.com/psygreg/linuxtoys/main/src/linuxtoys.sh | bash
 ```